linksonice/cloud-formation-buddy/README.md

 **cloud-formation-buddy** is a pilot project that leverages the <a href="http://freemarker.incubator.apache.org/">Freemarker</a> template engine to allow the assembly of cloud formation templates from individual fine-grained meta-templates.

-Below is an example of a cloud-formation meta-template interpreted by *cloud-formation-buddy*.
-The term meta-template refers to a
-<a href="http://freemarker.incubator.apache.org/">Freemarker</a> template that will be parsed to produce the final CloudFormation
+Below is an example of a cloud-formation meta-template (*main.template*) interpreted by *cloud-formation-buddy*.
+The term meta-template refers to a <a href="http://freemarker.incubator.apache.org/">Freemarker</a> template that will be parsed to produce the final CloudFormation template.
-template.
 The meta-template is written by combining powerful Freemarker syntax along with CloudFormation JSON constructs.

 For instance, the meta-template below contains a directive  `<#include ...>` to include other meta-templates.
 Hence, meta-templates can be edited by different professionals and later combined to form the final CloudFormation template.